Chicken Katsu Roll

 5. Finally, use your hands to crush the tempura crumbs into tiny pieces.
 Personally, I think the smaller the pieces, the better it looks on a chicken katsu roll.

-Rolling a Chicken Katsu Roll
+Rolling the Chicken Katsu Roll

 After the chicken has been fried, the tempura crumbs prepared, and your rolling station setup, we are almost ready to roll.
 The last bit of preparation involves simply cutting and rinsing off your Romaine lettuce.